base-apps/angular-icons/README.md

 ### ba-material-icon (Directive)

-A directive use to load an icon from Material Icons.
+A directive used to load an icon from Material Icons.